-Exception Reports to Review Each Day:
+Reports to Review Each Day:

-1. Restaurant Transaction Reports
+1. Restaurant Transaction

 While reviewing standard sales reports is a given, a careful review of some of the reports listed below may uncover anomalies in sales.
 You can mark these transactions for further investigation.

-2. Voids, Comps, and Discount Reports
+2. Voids, Comps, and Discounts

 While there is no set number of voids, comps, and discounts expected, a detailed examination may show an excessive occurrence.
 Cross-reference these items by location, by shift, and by a staff member.
 As a resut, you may find a trend.

-Let’s break out Voids.
+Let’s break out voids.
 Voids can represent training issues for order-taking employees.
 When transactions are voided out, there may be a need to take a quick look at the reason why it was voided.